whtjddms0714-byte/CasaNova/docs/index.rst

 CasaNova Documentation
 ======================

-Welcome to the official documentation for **CasaNova: Financial-Based Personalized Housing Recommendation System**.
+Welcome to the documentation for **CasaNova: Financial-Based Personalized Housing Recommendation System**.

-CasaNova is an open-source platform designed to help young adults in their 20s determine a realistic housing budget based on financial simulations and personalized lifestyle matching.

-This documentation provides installation instructions, technical architecture details, API specifications, configuration manuals, contribution guidelines, and release notes.
+CasaNova is a web-based system that:

+- analyzes a user's financial status to estimate a realistic housing budget, and
+- recommends properties based on accessibility to key infrastructure (transportation, schools, parks, marts).

+The project consists of:

+- a Django-based backend providing JSON APIs,
+- an engine layer for financial and infrastructure scoring logic,
+- CSV-based datasets for properties and infrastructure, and
+- a static Jekyll website for the user-facing simulator.

 ------------------------------------------------------------
 Contents